electron-userland/electron-compile/README.md

 For CSS:

 * LESS
-* Sass/SCSS

 ### How does it work?

-Put this at the top of your Electron app:
+First, add `electron-compilers` as a `devDependency`.
+Then, put this at the top of your Electron app:

 ```js
 require('electron-compile').init();